ncterry1/ai-cookbook/README.md

 With the virtualenv active, from project root run:

 ### bash
-*  python UserInterface/EmailKnowledgeGraph/gui/ai_chat_gui_Ubuntu.py
+*  python UserInterface/EmailKnowledgeGraph/gui/ai_chat_gui_Ubuntu.py\
-Or wherever you’ve placed your GUI script.
+*  ---Or wherever you’ve placed your GUI script.

 # 9. VS Code Debug Configuration (Optional)
 To step through your code: